Sausage Cheddar Biscuits Recipe

 2. You can use sour cream, Greek yogurt, or plain yogurt for the buttermilk.

-3. As well, you can make ‘buttermilk’ by adding 1 tablespoon lemon juice or vinegar to 1 cup of milk.
-Stir. and give it about 10 minutes to curdle.
+3. You can also make ‘buttermilk’ by adding one tablespoon of lemon juice or vinegar to 1 cup of milk, stirring, and giving it about 10 minutes to curdle.

-4. Finally, you can substitute ham, bacon, for the sausage.
-You can also substitute Monterrey, pepper jack, gruyere, and Swiss for the cheddar.
+4. Finally, you can substitute ham or bacon for the sausage.
+You can substitute Monterrey, pepper jack, gruyere, and Swiss for the cheddar.

 Homemade Sausage Cheddar Biscuits

 These biscuits are best the day they are made.
-However, you can store leftovers in an airtight container, or wrap in plastic wrap, and store in the refrigerator for up to 3 days.
-Re-warm in the microwave or oven.
+However, leftovers can be stored in an airtight container or wrapped in plastic wrap and stored in the refrigerator for up to 3 days.
+They can then be re-warm in the microwave or oven.

 More breakfast recipes